ScottLogic/blog/_posts/2024-09-17-terraform-vs-cdk.md

 When attempting to deploy a 3rd environment, we hit the max number of ElasticIPs in the region (5) without even realising that we were deploying any.
 If you're reading carefully, you'll notice that the architecture is very similar to the one above used for our comparison, and be able to spot where Terraform creates the NAT Gateway, but not CDK...

 The main difficulty I had with learning CDK was the lack of examples online.
-It has only been around since 2019, whereas terraform was launched in 2014, meaning that the CDK documentation isn’t quite as clear, there are fewer code examples, and still has the odd bug (the one we came across required cancelling and rerunning cdk deploy if using addAsgCapacityProvider).
+It has only been around since 2019, whereas Terraform was launched in 2014, meaning that the CDK documentation isn’t quite as clear, there are fewer code examples, and still has the odd bug (the one we came across required cancelling and rerunning cdk deploy if using addAsgCapacityProvider).

-It would also be a crime on my part to forget to mention that CDK allows you to directly integrate your cloud infrastructure into object oriented code, whereas terraform has to be in separated files in a different language to the rest of your code.
+It would also be a crime on my part to forget to mention that CDK allows you to directly integrate your cloud infrastructure into object oriented code, whereas Terraform has to be in separated files in a different language to the rest of your code.
 While this can be incredibly useful for someone more used to object-oriented coding, the majority of my uses for CDK was limited to just resources, so I didn’t get an opportunity to give this an honest go.

 That being said, I’ve definitely saved some time with CDK and found that other Devs new to the cloud have picked it up well.